Bee0933/de-sora-union/README.md

 # Sora Union Data Engineer Task

-This repo provide a set of preconfigured tools that was used for the Data Enginneer recruitment task:
+This repo provides a set of preconfigured tools that was used for the Data Engineer recruitment task:

 - Apache Airflow
 - Apache Spark